-- "1.
-In the performance of their duties, every director has the duty to demand and the right to obtain from the Company, the adequate and necessary information that will allow them to fulfil their obligations concerning all aspects of FCC and its subsidiaries and investees, whether national or foreign.
+- "I. In the performance of their duties, every Director has the duty to demand and the right to obtain from the Company, the adequate and necessary information that will allow them to fulfil their obligations concerning all aspects of FCC and its subsidiaries and investees, whether national or foreign.
 To this end, they may examine the documentation deemed necessary, make contact with those responsible for the affected departments and visit the corresponding facilities. - 2.
-To refrain from disturbing the ordinary management of the FCC Group, - the exercise of the powers of information shall be channelled through the Chairman, who shall respond to the director's requests, directly providing the information or offering the details of the corresponding contacts at the corresponding organisational level. - 3.
-If the request for information is denied, delayed or incorrectly responded to, the requesting director may repeat their request before the Audit and Control Committee, and, once the Chairman and the requesting director have provided their reasons, this Committee shall decide how to proceed for the purposes mentioned above. - 4.
+To refrain from disturbing the ordinary management of the FCC Group, the exercise of the powers of information shall be channelled through the Chairman, who shall respond to the Director's requests, directly providing the information or offering the details of the corresponding contacts at the corresponding organisational level. - 3.
+If the request for information is denied, delayed or incorrectly responded to, the requesting Director may repeat their request before the Audit and Control Committee, and, once the Chairman and the requesting Director have provided their reasons, this Committee shall decide how to proceed for the purposes mentioned above. - 4.
 The requested information may only be denied when, in the opinion of the Chairman and the Audit and Control Committee, it is unnecessary or harmful to the Company's corporate interests.
-This refusal shall not apply when the request has been supported by the absolute majority of the Board members". - "Article 30.
+This refusal shall not apply when the request has been supported by the absolute majority of the Board members".

+"Article 30.
 The Chairman.
+Functions

-Roles [...] - 3.
-The Chairman, as the person ultimately responsible for the management and efficient operation of the Board of Directors, [...] shall ensure, with the collaboration of the Secretary, that the Directors receive in advance sufficient information to deliberate on the items on the Agenda [...]". - C.1.39 Identify individually as regards directors, and in aggregate form in other cases, and provide details of any agreements between the company and its directors, executives or employees containing indemnity or golden parachute clauses in the event of resignation or dismissal without due cause or termination of employment as a result of a takeover bid or any other type of transaction.
+3. The Chairman, as the person ultimately responsible for the management and effective functioning of the Board of Directors, [...] shall ensure, with the assistance of the Secretary, that Directors receive sufficient information in advance to enable them to deliberate on the items on the agenda [...]."